-1991 – The AIR Secretariat expands, moving to Collingwood, Melbourne (see right).
+1991: The AIR Secretariat expands, moving to Collingwood, Melbourne (see photo on the right).

 Historical artifacts and library